Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Results

 \subsection{Analog quantum simulation}

 We now introduce our approach to map the Hamiltonian $\hat{H}_\mathrm{mol}$ onto an analog quantum device to perform a pre-BO simulation.
 Such a mapping must satisfy the symmetry requirements of fermions (electrons) and bosons (vibrations), given by their (anti-)commutation relations.
-Ideally, we would like to map both types of degrees of freedom onto a device with native fermionic and bosonic degrees of freedom.
-There are quantum architectures that contain bosonic modes such as ion traps and circuit quantum electrodynmics (cQED) devices, and some basic architectures with controllable fermionic states~\cite{Nat_AGSZ_2019, Nat_HOJZ_2022} have been proposed.
-However, there is currently no practical quantum architecture that contains both degrees of freedom with individual control.
-Instead, we will use a fermion-qubit mapping to represent spin orbital ladder operators with non-local qubit operators~\cite{JW, BK}.
-This allows us to use ion traps or cQED, since both have qubit levels in addition to their bosonic modes.
-We will refer to architectures that contain multiple qubits and bosonic modes with controllable coupling between them as ``coupled multi-qubit-boson'' (cMQB) devices, which are a subset of mixed qudit-boson (MQB) devices~\cite{ChemSci_MDB_2021}.
+Ideally, we would like to map both types of degrees of freedom onto a device with native fermionic~\cite{Nat_AGSZ_2019, Nat_HOJZ_2022, PNAS_GBK_2023} and bosonic degrees of freedom.
+Recently, fermionic quantum processors have been proposed using existing tools such as optical tweezers and neutral fermionic atoms~\cite{PNAS_GBK_2023}.
+However, there is currently no quantum architecture which couples fermionic gates to continuous bosonic modes.
+Therefore, we will build on the wealth of literature for fermion-qubit mappings~\cite{JW,BK} to propose a digital-analog quantum simulation~\cite{lamata14, kumar23} technique.
+Our technique takes advantage of existing quantum architectures that have qubit levels and bosonic modes with controllable coupling between them, such as ion traps and circuit quantum electrodynamics (cQED).
+We will refer to such architectures as ``coupled multi-qubit-boson'' (cMQB) devices.
+We note that one could achieve the same type of simulation in a fully analog way if coupled fermionic-bosonic operations are developed in the future.

 An illustration of our pre-BO analog simulation method in comparison with the BO framework is summarized in Fig.~\ref{fig:summary}.
-After finding a nuclear position dependent spin orbital basis (Fig.~\ref{fig:summary}a) and its expansion coefficients in Eq.~\ref{eq:Hmol_2}, the pre-BO wavefunction (Fig.~\ref{fig:summary}b) is encoded on the cMQB simulator, e.g. on a trapped-ion device with ion electronic states representing electronic ONVs, and ion motional modes representing the nuclear component of the wavefunction (Fig.~\ref{fig:summary}c).
-In contrast, existing classical/quantum algorithms in the BO framework require the pre-calculation of BO electronic states (Fig.~\ref{fig:summary}d) with the spin orbital basis.
-The vibronic wavefunction is then propagated on a truncated BO basis (Fig.~\ref{fig:summary}e), which can result in inaccurate dynamics simulations.
+We start by finding a nuclear position dependent spin orbital basis [Fig.~\ref{fig:summary}(a)] and deriving the expansion coefficients in Eq.~(\ref{eq:Hmol_2}).
+We then encode the pre-BO wavefunction [Fig.~\ref{fig:summary}(b)] on a cMQB device, e.g. a trapped-ion device with ion electronic states representing electronic ONVs, and ion motional modes representing the nuclear component of the wavefunction [Fig.~\ref{fig:summary}(c)].
+In contrast, existing classical/quantum algorithms in the BO framework require the pre-calculation of BO electronic states [Fig.~\ref{fig:summary}(d)] with the spin orbital basis.
+The vibronic wavefunction is then propagated on a truncated BO basis [Fig.~\ref{fig:summary}(e)].